MicrosoftDocs/WindowsCommunityToolkitDocs/docs/parsers/Win2d_Path_Mini_Language.md

 - Superfluous white space and separators such as commas can be eliminated (e.g., `M 100 100 L 200` `200` contains unnecessary spaces and could be expressed more compactly as `M100 100L200 200` ).
 - The command letter can be eliminated on subsequent commands if the same command is used multiple times in a row (e.g., you can drop the second "L" in "M 100 200 L 200 100 L - 100 -200" and use "M 100 200 L 200 100 -100 -200" instead).
 - Relative versions of all commands are available (uppercase means absolute coordinates, lowercase means relative coordinates).
-- Most of the parameters are either integer or floating point values.
-The only allowable decimal point is a Unicode U+0046 FULL STOP (".") character (also referred to in Unicode as PERIOD, dot and decimal point) and no other delimiter characters are allowed [UNICODE].
+- Most of the parameters are either integer or floating-point values.
+The only allowable decimal point is a Unicode U+0046 FULL STOP (".") character (also referred to in Unicode as PERIOD, dot, and decimal point) and no other delimiter characters are allowed [UNICODE].
 (For example, the following is an invalid numeric value in a path data stream: "13,000.56".
 Instead, say: "13000.56".)
 - For the relative versions of the commands, all coordinate values are relative to the current point at the start of the command.

 In the following sections, the following notation is used:

-- `()` indicates grouping of parameters.
+- `()` indicates the grouping of parameters.
 - `+` indicates one or more of the given parameter(s) is required.
 - `[]` indicates any one of the values specified within the square brackets.
 For e.g. [01] means either 0 or 1.
 - `?` denotes an optional parameter